How to repair blown head gasket in 2 easy steps.

-Repairs Ends blown head gasket, overheating problem in 3 steps.
+How to repair blown head gasket in 2 easy steps using 3 products shown.
 Add Cooling System Flush #R1 to your radiator.
 Shown below

-To begin: Drain coolant out enough coolant so flush cleaner can be added to the existing coolant.
+This item begins gasket seal by neutralizing acidity: To add, remove enough coolant in radiator so flush cleaner RS1 can be added to remaining coolant.
 Do so with a suction pump or loosen the radiator pet-cock to drain a quart of coolant out.
-Add the MP System Flush to radiator.
+Add the MP System Flush RS1 to radiator.
 Start and run or drive motor for 10 minutes or so.

 Stop motor and use a pan to catch the old fluid as it is drained out.
 Save fluid and return to the parts store for recycling.
 You should drain out about 2 to 4 gallons depending on the size of your motor.